brandonkhor/cse15l-lab-reports/lab5.md

 __Brandon Khor__

 Hmm, let me see...
 OH MY DAYS!!!
 IT'S PREPENDING INSTEAD OF APPENDING!
 That's why the order was so wack!
-If I go to line 15 and change `result(0, s)` to `result(s)` in the `filter` method, then the issue should be fixed!
+If I go to line 15 and change `result(0, s);` to `result(s);` in the `filter` method, then the issue should be fixed!
 As for the `merge` method the program won't end if there is an infinite loop!
 And look here, there are 3 `while` loops in the `merge` method!
 Surely the bug must lie within those.
 And will you look at that!
 On line 43, `index2` isn't incremented at all, so the statement while loop will never stop!
 We can fix this by changing `index1` to `index2`.
 Alright, let's test the methods again!

 ![Image](success.png)